Asia isn’t the easiest continent to own property if you’re a foreign investor. It’s arguably the world’s most profitable though.

 Items which you might personally enjoy, such as decorations, kitchen upgrades, hot tubs, and built-in stereo systems, typically won’t add any ROI.
 Worse yet, a tenant might break your expensive upgrades and cause damage to fixtures.

-Landlords will realize this stuff isn’t fun to deal with at all.
-Especially if we’re talking about a condo or house that you plan on staying in as a vacation home for part of the year.
+Landlords will realize these problems aren’t fun to deal with at all.
+Especially if we’re talking about a condo or house that you plan on staying in as a vacation home for part of the year!

 Plus, the optimal place to invest in real estate probably isn’t where you happen to enjoy spending your personal time.
-For example, if cities are the optimal investment (which they usually are), but you enjoy beaches, then you’d have to make two different purchases in order to achieve both goals.
+For example, if cities are the optimal investment, but you enjoy beaches, then you’d have to make two different purchases in order to achieve both goals.

-The main takeaway here is: it’s best to spend time in places where you enjoy living, and invest in markets where you’ll make a profit.
+The main takeaway here is: it’s best to spend time in places where you enjoy living, and buy real estate in Asian countries where you’ll make a profit.

 Skip the Next Western Recession